Public-Health-Scotland/hsmr/README.md

 ### Files and Folders

-The hsmr publication process has been wrapped up inside an R package and so a number of files/folders within the repository are there to facilitate this.
+The HSMR publication process has been wrapped up inside an R package and so a number of files/folders within the repository are there to facilitate this.

 #### Folders
 * **.git:** This is the folder containing the version control history of the repository.
 It can be safely ignored.